Roman Josi: Nashville Predators

 Josi joined the Predators' organization for the 2010–11 season after he signed a three-year entry-level contract on 28 May 2010.
-He participated in their Rookie and Training Camp before being assigned to their American Hockey League (AHL) affiliate, the Milwaukee Admirals, for the remainder of the season.
+He participated in their rookie and training camps before being assigned to their American Hockey League (AHL) affiliate, the Milwaukee Admirals, for the remainder of the season.
 Although he missed the first seven games of the season, Josi helped the team improve to a 5–0–0–1 record by scoring his first career AHL goal in a 3–2 win over the Lake Erie Monsters in early November.
 He recorded 14 points in his first 35 AHL games before breaking out and maintaining a 13-game scoring streak from 20 January to 20 February.
 His point streak was the longest by an Admiral player since Mike Santorelli maintained a 14-game streak in 2008.
 By 26 February, Josi had collected 12 points in 11 games during February and ranked among the top 15 in AHL rookie scoring.
 Josi was subsequently a nominee for the Reebok/AHL Rookie of the Month for February, which he lost to Brandon Kozun.
 As the Admirals qualified for the 2011 Calder Cup playoffs, Josi finished the regular season with six goals and 34 assists for 30 points through 69 games.
 During the Admirals West Division semifinal matchup against the Texas Stars, Josi recorded an assist in each of his first four postseason games.